Dorsa-Arezooji/Retail-Analytics/README.md

 # Retail-Analytics
-Walmart sales prediction with ML
+Walmart sales prediction with Linear Regression and Random Forests + Bayesian Structure Learning

 ## Dataset
 The dataset is taken from [Kaggle](https://www.kaggle.com/manjeetsingh/retaildataset), and consists of 421,570 records: